lavantien/llm_tournament/readme.md

 <details>
     <summary>Prompt ... more</summary>

-Write a Python/PyGame program to simulate the 3-body problem in a solar system.
+Write a program to simulate the 3 body problem, in Python and Pygame.

 </details>